 - Prepare answers for questions representatives might ask you, i.e. Why do you want to attend graduate school?
 When?
 What would you like to do with this degree?

-- Plant to dress casually, but appropriately.
-Remember, you still want to make a good first impression!
+- Plant to dress in at least business casual attire.
+Remember, you want to make a good first impression!

 What should I expect when I get there?

 - You will swipe your Student ID card to check in.

 - Some schools may have lines while others will not.
 The lines generally move quickly, but you can always go visit with another program and come back.